 This Eggs in Hell recipe is an Italian baked eggs dish with portabella mushrooms, red peppers and melty mozzarella!
-Serve it with french bread for a hearty and inexpensive vegetarian dinner.
+Serve with French bread for a hearty and inexpensive vegetarian dinner.

 Eggs in Hell | Eggs in Purgatory | Italian Shakshuka | Baked Eggs Recipe